NotYourRootUser/cloud-ledger/notes/week1/seeds.md

-# Network & Web Attack Notes
+# Network & Web Attack Notes (Humanized)

-## MITM — Man-in-the-Middle
+## MITM (Man-in-the-Middle)
-**Definition**
-Interception of communication between two parties that allows an attacker to read and/or modify traffic.

-**Analogy**
-Imagine two people having a conversation and someone sits between them — either actively changing what they say (active) or just listening in (passive).

-**Visual (ASCII)**
+This is when an attacker slips between two people who are communicating.
+They can just listen quietly (passive) or actually change what’s being said (active).
+Visualize it like:
 `Party ===== Attacker ===== Party`

 ---

-## SQLi — SQL Injection
+## SQL Injection (SQLi)
-**Definition**
-Injection of malicious SQL into an application's input or query so the database executes unintended commands, allowing data to be read, modified, or deleted.
+Here, the attacker puts malicious SQL into an input field.
+If the app doesn’t handle it properly, the database runs those commands.
+That means the attacker can read, change, or delete data.

-**Mitigation**
-- Use parameterized queries / prepared statements so user input is treated strictly as data (never concatenate user input into SQL).
+**How to stop it:** use parameterized queries or prepared statements so user input is always treated as plain data, not part of the SQL command.
-- Apply least-privilege database accounts and input allowlists/validation.

-**Detection**
-- Monitor DB query logs and WAF/IDS alerts for anomalous or SQL-like payloads and error patterns (e.g., `' OR '1'='1'`, `UNION SELECT`, unexpected syntax errors).
+**How to catch it:** keep an eye on DB query logs and WAF/IDS alerts for weird SQL-looking payloads (like `' OR '1'='1'` or `UNION SELECT`) or strange error patterns.

 ---

-## XSS — Cross-Site Scripting
+## Cross-Site Scripting (XSS)
-**Definition**
-Injection of malicious scripts into web pages viewed by users, allowing attackers to run code in the victim’s browser (cookie theft, DOM manipulation, session hijack).

-**Mitigation**
-- Sanitize and contextually encode user input/output (HTML, attribute, JS, URL contexts).
+This is when someone injects malicious scripts into a web page so that the code runs in the victim’s browser.
+That can steal cookies, mess with the DOM, or hijack sessions.

-- Implement Content Security Policy (CSP).
-- Mark cookies `HttpOnly` and `Secure`.
+**Fix:** sanitize and encode all user input/output, use Content Security Policy (CSP), and set cookies with `HttpOnly` and `Secure`.

-**Detection**
-- Monitor IDS/WAF logs for suspicious `<script>` tags or unusual parameter values in HTTP requests.
-- Watch for client-side errors or anomalous referrer patterns.
+**Catch:** monitor IDS/WAF logs for `<script>` tags or unusual parameters in requests, and look for odd browser errors or referrers.

 ---

-## DoS / DDoS — Denial of Service
+## DoS / DDoS
-**Definition**
-Attacks that overwhelm a target’s resources or network with traffic to deny service to legitimate users.
+A denial-of-service attack just overwhelms a system with traffic.
-- **DoS** = single source.
+- **DoS** comes from one source.
-- **DDoS** = many distributed sources.
+- **DDoS** comes from many sources at once.
+The result: real users can’t get service.

 ---

-## Vulnerability Scan
+## Vulnerability Scanning
-**Definition**
-Automated scanning of systems, applications, or networks to identify known weaknesses, misconfigurations, or missing patches.
+These are automated scans that check systems, apps, or networks for known issues, misconfigs, or missing patches.

-**Types**
+Two types:
-- **Credentialed scan:** uses valid credentials for a deeper view of system/configuration.
+- **Credentialed scan** — uses valid logins, digs deep into configs.
-- **Non-credentialed scan:** no credentials; limited to external surface.
+- **Non-credentialed scan** — no logins, so it only sees the surface (external view).

 ---

 ## Buffer Overflow
-**Definition**
-An attack that sends more data to a memory buffer than it can hold, causing crashes or potentially allowing an attacker to execute arbitrary code.
+This happens when a program is sent more data than a memory buffer can hold.
+The overflow can crash the app or let an attacker run their own code.